Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Related Work

-Unfortunately, these methods may not exhibit effective performance in scenarios where the model is a data-driven transformer model and the data comprises structurally intricate hyperspectral image (HSI) data.
-In LWNet~\cite{2019Hyperspectral} and Two-CNN~\cite{yang2017learning}, fine-tuning is employed to enhance the performance of ConvNet-based models, yielding promising results.
-However, unlike ConvNets, which learn convolutional filter parameters from extensive datasets, transformer-based architectures learn specific pixel relationships within the training data.
-Given these differing learning approaches, the fine-tuning transfer learning strategy used in ConvNet-based methods may not directly apply to the transformer framework.
-Furthermore, we observe that recently proposed techniques such as Clip-adapters and LORA also exhibit limited effectiveness in our context.
+\textbf{Fine Tuning ConvNets in HSI classification.} As a pioneering effort to address HSI classification problems with limited training samples, Yang \textit{et al.} ~\cite{ yang2017learning} introduced the transfer learning strategy into a two-branch ConvNet to extract more relevant features from HSIs.
+In~\cite{2019Hyperspectral}, Zhang \textit{et al.} further improved this idea and transferred feature extraction capacity among heterogeneous HSI datsets and even cross-modal datasets.
+Unfortunately, these methods may not exhibit effective performance on transformer architecture.
+In LWNet~\cite{2019Hyperspectral} and Two-CNN~\cite{yang2017learning}, fine tuning strategies are employed on ConvNet architectures, yielding promising results.
+However, unlike ConvNets, which learn convolutional filter parameters from extensive datasets, transformer-based methods learn specific pixel relationships within the training data.
+Given these differing learning approaches, the fine tuning transfer learning strategy used in ConvNet-based methods exhibit limited effectiveness in the transformer framework.

+\textbf{Full-Parameter Fine Tuning.} Due to the rapid advancements in vision language models, an increasing number of fine tuning methods targeting transformer architectures have been proposed.
+As shown in Fig.~\ref{fig:related work}(a), Full Parameter Fine Tuning (FPFT) adjusts all layers and parameters based on the pre-trained model to adapt it to a specific task.
+This process usually uses a small learning rate and task-specific data to fully utilize the general features of the pre-trained model, but may require more computing resources.